cantaloupe-project/cantaloupe/README.md

 GraphicsMagickProcessor is a good fallback processor, as it supports a wide range of source formats and is generally faster than ImageMagickProcessor.

+GraphicsMagickProcessor buffers entire source images in RAM, and is therefore memory-intensive.
+Large amounts of RAM and fast storage help.

 *Note: due to a quirk in im4java, ImageMagick has to be installed for this processor to work.
 (The `identify` command is used to get image dimensions.)
 Eliminating this dependency is on the to-do list.*